 The Nasdaq Stock Market ("Nasdaq") listing standards require that a majority of the members of a listed company's board of directors qualify as "independent," as affirmatively determined by the board of directors.
-Our Board consists of the following eight directors: Richard M. Johnston (Chairman), Mark A. Collar, David J. Drachman, Donald C. Harrison, M.D., Michael D. Hooven, Elizabeth D. Krell, Ph.D., Mark R. Lanning and Karen P. Robards.
-Our Board has affirmatively determined that each of the directors and nominees other than David J. Drachman, our President and Chief Executive Officer and Michael D. Hooven, who has been an employee and a consultant of ours, are independent directors under the listing standards established by Nasdaq.
-See "Certain Relationships and Related Party Transactions" below.
+Our Board consists of the following nine directors: Richard M. Johnston (Chairman), Michael H. Carrel, Mark A. Collar, Donald C. Harrison, M.D., Michael D. Hooven, Elizabeth D. Krell, Ph.D., Mark R. Lanning, Karen P. Robards and Robert S. White.
+Our Board has affirmatively determined that each of the directors and nominees other than Michael H. Carrel, our President and Chief Executive Officer and Michael D. Hooven, who has been an employee and a consultant of ours, are independent directors under the listing standards established by Nasdaq.